Macrometacorp/docs/docs/photoniq/faas/get-started.md

 - Test the template function locally
 - Deploy the locally developed function to a remote environment

 These tasks can be performed using `API requests` or the `faas CLI`.
-In this guide, we will use the `faas CLI`.
+In this guide, we use the `faas CLI`.

 ### Step 1 - Create a New Function
 After installing the CLI, the first step is to create a function.
 You can do this with the following command: